 From there, I just kept trying different drugs.
-But it was at Spark where I met Gyrotonic Trainer Randy Mathews.
+But it was at Spark where I met Gyrotonic Trainer Randy Matthews.

 Cina: So they didn’t allow you to try different therapies, or movement modalities?

 Bill: No, no. About five or six years ago, they let me try acupuncture to see if I would get any better.
 That didn’t really work, and I thought it was a waste of money because I would feel good for a day, but the next day I would be right back where I was.
-I work on cars now, and I always judge how I’m doing by how long I have to take off after working on a car.
+I always judge how I’m doing by how long I have to take off after working on a car.
 If I work on a car for two hours, get stuck leaning over, I might be out for two days after that.

 When I was doing the acupuncture, a friend of mine told me that Randy was doing something strange and I should check go check it out.
 So I came down here to his studio to try it out.

 After my first try, I kind of wiggled, walked around between exercises, and wondered what he was doing to me.
 I came back and tried it again and got a little better.